 The Nine Avaranas

 Now we will go to the Nava Avaranas (Nine Corridors) of the Sri Yantra.
-Sri Chakra worship is one of the most guarded secrets of tantra and the Sri Yantra is the most guarded yantra.
+The Sri Yantra is the most guarded yantra.

 When you sit facing east and with the tip of the top triangle pointing at you, the bottom right hand side corner of the Sri Chakra is guarded by Lord Ganesha.
 The bottom left hand side corner is guarded by Lord Surya.
 The top left side corner is guarded by Lord Vishnu and the top right corner of the Sri chakra is guarded by Lord Shiva.
 They must be worshipped before starting the pooja of the Nava-Avaranas.